Programming-III/programming-iii-classroom-test1-ass1-v2-Assignment1-Version2/README.md

 #### 1. Student Class

 Represents a student in the system.
-Inherits from Person and adds the following attributes:
+Inherits from Person and has the following attributes:
 - `int yearLevel`
 - `string major`
--

 **Methods:**
 - `display()` — displays all student information

 #### 2. Instructor Class

 Represents an instructor in the system.
-Inherits from Person and adds the following attributes:
+Inherits from Person and has the following attributes:
 - `string department`
 - `int experienceYears`